-The holiday season is here, which means many of us are preparing to host gatherings with family and friends.
-While all this merry-making is fun, it can also cause a lot of stress.
 November through January is a packed time for most of us, but that busyness doesn’t have to rob us of making memories with the people we love.
+So, how do you host the holidays with less stress?
+Keep reading to get our best holiday hosting tips!

-Another way to say this, set realistic expectations.
+We all have grand ideas about hosting the holidays, but it’s crucial to set realistic expectations.
 No one is perfect, and neither are our homes!
 Take comfort in this fact and assume something won’t go according to plan during your big holiday gathering.
 Also, be honest with yourself about the amount of time you have and how much you can get done.
-Your guests are going to feel much more at ease if you enjoy them instead of trying to make that third fancy appetizer.
+Your guests are going to feel much more at ease if you spend your time with them instead of trying to make that third — and totally unnecessary — fancy appetizer.

-Our last tip is to worry less about every tradition.
+Our last tip is to worry less about checking every tradition off your list.
 Sure, there’s something to be said for carrying on family customs.
-But there’s also a time and a place for embracing change, especially if it frees you up to be with people.
+However, there’s also a time and a place for embracing change, especially if it frees you up to be present with people.
 Tired of caroling or cookie baking?
 Then find something new and unconventional to try that you and your family would enjoy together!

-We wish you all a joyful holiday season, and a happy and healthy 2019!
+On behalf of the entire Homecare team, we’re wishing you all a joyful holiday season, and a happy and healthy 2022!